Building Acoustic Testing

-BET Acoustic Division carry out Acoustic Testing compliance with TGD Part E 2014.
-From the 1st of June 2015 all residential developments must apply acoustic testing sampling in compliance with Technical Guidance Document Part E. BET offer third party Independent Acoustic Testing and Reporting in compliance with TGD Part E.
+Building Envelope Technologies’ Acoustic Division carries out Building Acoustic Testing in compliance with TGD Part E 2014.
+From 2015 all residential developments must conduct building acoustic testing in compliance with Technical Guidance Document Part E. BET offers third-party Independent Building Acoustic Testing and Reporting in compliance with TGD Part E.

-BET’s Acoustic Engineers are experienced in Building Acoustics Measurements and are members of the Institute of Acoustics (IOA).
+BET’s Acoustic Engineers are experienced in Building Acoustics Measurements and if required testing can be overseen and certified by member of the Institute of Acoustics (IOA).

 - TGD 021-5 Acoustic Performance in Schools